Frank Jacob (historian): Life

 Jacob studied history and Japanese studies at the universities of Würzburg (Julius-Maximilians-Universität Würzburg) and Osaka (Osaka University).
 In 2012 he received his PhD in Japanese Studies from the Friedrich-Alexander-Universität Erlangen-Nürnberg.

 After teaching at Heinrich-Heine-University Düsseldorf and Friedrich-Alexander-Universität Erlangen-Nürnberg he was Assistant (Chair of Prof. Wolfgang Altgeld) at the Historical Institute of Julius-Maximilians-Universität Würzburg.
 Between 2014 and 2018 he held a tenure track position at the City University of New York, where he taught World History at Queensborough Community College, and served as the CUNY Academy's Officer for Internationalization and Global Exchange.
 In 2016 he received the CUNY Academy's Henry Wasser Award for Outstanding Research.

 In 2018, Jacob was offered a tenured full professorship at Nord University, Norway, where he is currently teaching Global History.

-Jacob is editor of numerous journals and series, including Global Military Studies Review (co-ed. with James Horncastle, open access, published by Simon Fraser UP), War (Hi)Stories (Schöningh), and Genocide and Mass Violence in the Age of Extremes (DeGruyter).
+Jacob is editor of numerous journals and series, including Global Military Studies Review (co-ed. with James Horncastle, open access, published by Simon Fraser UP), War (Hi)Stories (Schöningh), and Genocide and Mass Violence in the Age of Extremes (De Gruyter).
 His main research fields include Modern Japanese History, Military History, and Transnational Anarchism.
 Moreover, Jacob is the curator of the works of Kurt Eisner, whose legacy is published with the support of the Rosa Luxemburg Foundation.